Kanium/KanuimCogs/welcomeCog/README.md

 # WelcomeCog
 This is the Kanium community/guild welcome cog. it sends a DM to any new user that joins the Kanium discord with a [message](./data/embedded_message.json), which has been templated in a json format.
-Note: This is All the cog does, there are no commands to operate the cog (yet).
+Furthermore, this cog allows the ability to monitor discord activity and log it into a specific channel using the specific commands.
+The tracking of the bot resets the daily statistics every 24 hours after the bot has been launched.

 # How to use: